xray108/masque-vpn/README_en.md

 This project is built upon the following open-source libraries:

 * [quic-go](https://github.com/quic-go/quic-go) - A QUIC implementation in Go
-* [connect-ip-go](https://github.com/quic-go/connect-ip-go) - A Go implementation of the MASQUE CONNECT-IP protocol
+* Custom implementation of MASQUE CONNECT-IP protocol

 ## For MPEI Students and Researchers